arman-rai/infosec/THM/sqlinjectionlm.md

 Boolean-based SQL Injection refers to the response we receive from our injection attempts, which could be a true/false, yes/no, on/off, 1/0 or any response that can only have two outcomes.
 That outcome confirms that our SQL Injection payload was either successful or not.
 On the first inspection, you may feel like this limited response can't provide much information.
 Still, with just these two responses, it's possible to enumerate a whole database structure and contents.

+**Time-Based**

+A time-based blind SQL injection is very similar to the above boolean-based one in that the same requests are sent, but there is no visual indicator of your queries being wrong or right this time.
+Instead, your indicator of a correct query is based on the time the query takes to complete.
+This time delay is introduced using built-in methods such as **SLEEP(x)** alongside the UNION statement.
+The SLEEP() method will only ever get executed upon a successful UNION SELECT statement.